Instrumental Variable Estimation for Compositional Treatments: Introduction and Motivation

 Statisticians have recognized the significance of compositional data early on (dating back to Karl Pearson) and tailored models to naturally account for compositionality via simplex arithmetic \citep{aitchison1982statistical}.
-Despite these efforts, adjusting modern machine learning methods to compositional data remains an active field of research \citep{rivera2018balances,Cammarota2020,Quinn2020a,Oh2020}.
+Despite these efforts, adjusting predictive statistical and machine learning methods to compositional data remains an active field of research \citep{rivera2018balances,bates2019log, Cammarota2020,Quinn2020a,Oh2020,buettner2021sccoda,park2022kernel,huang2023supervised,taba2023causalIV,xiang2021causalMR}.

 This work focuses on estimating the causal effect of a composition on a categorical or continuous outcome.
-Let us motivate this problem further with a human microbiome example.
-The \emph{human microbiome} is the collection of microbes in and on the human body.
-It comprises roughly as many cells as the body has human cells \citep{sender2016revised} and is thought to play a crucial role in health and disease ranging from obesity to allergies, mental disorders, Type-2 diabetes, and cancer \citep{cho2012human,clemente2012impact,pflughoeft2012human,shreiner2015gut,lynch2016human}.
-As contemporary microbiome datasets rapidly grow in size and fidelity, they harbor great potential to substantially improve our understanding of such conditions.
-Experimental work, predominantly in mice studies, provides strong evidence for a potentially causal role of the gut microbiome on health-related outcomes, such as obesity \citep{Cho2012,Mahana2016a,Schulfer2019}.
 Only recently have the fundamental challenges in interpreting causal effects of compositions been acknowledged explicitly \citep{arnold2020causal,breskin2020commentary} with little work on how to estimate such effects from observational data.
+Our work provides scalable methods that \emph{enable practitioners to answer the simple question: ``What is the causal effect of a composition on some outcome of interest?''}